Verifiable and Provably Secure Machine Unlearning: Introduction

 \section{Introduction}

 The right to be forgotten entitles individuals to self-determine the possession of their private data and compel its deletion.
-In practice, this is now mandated by recent regulations like the GDPR~\cite{misc-16-gdpr}, CCPA~\cite{misc-18-ccpa}, or PIPEDA~\cite{misc-19-pipeda}.
-Consider, for example, the case where a company or service provider collects data from its users.
-These regulations allow users to request a deletion of their data, and legally compels the company to fulfil the request.
-However, this can be challenging when the data is used for downstream analyses, \eg training machine learning (ML) models, where the relationship between model parameters and the data used to obtain them is complex~\cite{koh2017understanding}.
-In particular, ML models are known to memorize information from their training set~\cite{feldman2020does,brown2021memorization}, resulting in a myriad of attacks against the privacy of training data~\cite{carlini2019secret,leino2020stolen}.
+In practice, this is now mandated by regulations like the GDPR~\cite{misc-gdpr}, CCPA~\cite{misc-ccpa}, or PIPEDA~\cite{misc-pipeda}.
+Consider the case where a company or service provider collects data from its users.
+These regulations allow users to request a deletion of their data and legally compels the company to fulfil the request.
+However, this is challenging when the data is used for downstream analyses, \eg training machine learning (ML) models, where the relationship between model parameters and the data used to obtain them is complex~\cite{koh-17-understanding}.
+In particular, ML models are known to memorize information from their training set~\cite{feldman-20-learning,brown-21-memorization}, resulting in attacks on the privacy of training data~\cite{carlini-19-secret,leino-20-stolen}.

-Thus, techniques have been introduced for \textit{unlearning}: a trained model is updated to remove the influence a training point had on the model's parameters and predictions~\cite{cao2015towards}.
-Yet, regardless of the particular approach, all existing techniques~\cite{wu-18-dizk,bourtoule2019machine,guo2019certified,golatkar2020eternal,graves2020amnesiac,baumhauer2020machine,sekhari2021remember} suffer from one critical limitation: they are unable to provide the user with a proof that their data was indeed unlearnt.
-Put another way, the user is asked to blindly trust that the server executed the unlearning algorithm to remove their data with no ability to verify this.
-This is problematic because dishonest service providers may falsify unlearning to avoid paying the large computational costs or to maintain model utility~\cite{sener2017active,ghorbani2019data}.
+Thus, techniques have been introduced for \textit{unlearning}: a trained model is updated to remove the influence a training point had on the model's parameters and predictions~\cite{cao-15-towards}.
+Regardless of the particular approach, existing techniques~\cite{wu-18-dizk,bourtoule-19-machine,guo-19-certified,golatkar-20-eternal,graves-21-amnesiac,baumhauer-20-machine,sekhari-21-remember} suffer from one critical limitation: they are unable to {\em provide the user with a proof that their data was indeed unlearnt.} This is problematic because dishonest service providers may falsify unlearning to avoid paying the large computational costs or to maintain model utility~\cite{sener-17-active,ghorbani-19-data}.